Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Acyclicity in graphs and hypergraphs

 \section{Acyclicity in \ca graphs and hypergraphs}

-In the previous chapter, we introduced \ca graphs and presented the usual graph theoretic notions of cycles and paths fitted for these structures.
-This chapter is concerned with a more general notion of cycles that was introduced by Otto in~\cite{Otto12JACM}, called \emph{coset cycles}.
+This chapter is concerned with a more general notion of cycles called \emph{coset cycles}; it was introduced by Otto in~\cite{Otto12JACM}.
 Some of the results in this section can also be found in~\cite{CO17}.

-In Section~\ref{sec:cosetCycles}, we define coset cycles and coset acyclicity and present results that show that every \ca graph has a coset $n$-acyclic covering; this makes being coset $n$-acyclic a property of \ca graphs that is in some sense universal.
-In Section~\ref{sec:2acyc}, we take a closer look at 2-acyclicity, which plays a special role in the investigation of coset acyclic graphs.
-2-acyclicity alone provides a high degree of regularity to the structure of a \ca graph, and many of the forthcoming definitions, like a notion of distance w.r.t.\ coset paths, are only well-defined in 2-acyclic graphs.
-Lastly, Section~\ref{sec:dualHypgergraphs} presents the dual hypergraph of a \ca graph and connects coset acyclicity of \ca graphs to $\alpha$-acyclicity of hypergraphs, which was introduced in Section~\ref{sec:hypergraphs}.